oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 module.exports.userRoutes = userRoutes;
 ```

 This file is where the magic from the Okta OIDC middleware shines.
 You are passing in the `oidc.ensureAuthenticated` middleware in your route definition.
 This function will reroute unauthenticated users to the login route you defined in your `app.js` file.
 Because you didn't explicitly set this parameter, it will direct the user to `/login` and trigger the authentication flow.
-The model is passed to the view here also contains some information about the user that you will display when they land on this page.
+The model that is passed to the view here also contains some information about the user, which you'll display when the user lands on this page.

 ### Write your frontend code